3.6 Integration of young people in the labour market

 ANPAL periodically publishes monitoring notes on hiring incentives financed by National Operational Programs owned by ANPAL (PON IOG, PON SPAO, POC SPAO), on the implementation of "Youth Guarantee" (through physical and financial monitoring indicators) and on labour market policies.

 ANPAL and all the Italian Regions are involved in the Sub-group “Analysis of Active Policies and development of methodologies”, established within the Active Labour Policies Committee with the DG ANPAL Decree no. 428 of 21/12/2017.
 The Sub-group represents a space for discussion on active labour market policies implementation at the regional level.
 In 2019, the Sub-group published the First Joint Annual Report on Active Labour Policies in Italy.
 ANPAL also provides periodic information on the state of implementation of the PON IOG through the analysis of the selected physical and financial indicators.

-In 2019, ANPAL also published the second Assessment Report on the Youth Guarantee.
+ANPAL also publishes the Assessment Report on the Youth Guarantee.
 The report presents the results of the research carried out by ANPAL, as required by the Evaluation Plan of the National Youth Employment Initiative Operational Program (PON).
-The report highlights the progresses made in the implementation of the programme and the degree of achievement of the objectives.
+The report highlights the progress made in the implementation of the programme and the degree of achievement of the objectives.